Producer Registration

 -

-Each company must review the producer definition under each state’s packaging EPR law and determine whether it is a covered producer in California, Colorado, Oregon, and Minnesota.
+Each company must review the producer definition under each state’s packaging EPR law and determine whether it is a covered producer.
 CAA is not able to provide legal advice or make this determination for you.

 However, CAA has developed guidance to help businesses answer the two primary questions they need to ask that will help determine if they are obligated under the EPR laws: